drduh/macOS-Security-and-Privacy-Guide/README.md

 The [Passwords](https://support.apple.com/guide/passwords/the-passwords-app-mchl901b1b95/mac) app creates [secure credentials](https://support.apple.com/guide/security/automatic-strong-passwords-secc84c811c4/web).
 It supports [passkeys](https://fidoalliance.org/passkeys/) - credentials which are more resilient to phishing.

+[KeePassXC](https://keepassxc.org/) is an open-source, cross-platform password manager to consider.
+It supports strong authentication with compatible hardware tokens and a browser extension for entering credentials automatically.

 Memorable passwords can be created with [Diceware](https://secure.research.vt.edu/diceware/).

 Ensure online accounts have [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) enabled.
-The strongest form of multi-factor authentication is [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn), followed by [TOTP](https://datatracker.ietf.org/doc/html/rfc6238), then [HOTP](https://datatracker.ietf.org/doc/html/rfc4226), and SMS-based codes are weakest.
+The strongest form of multi-factor authentication is [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn), followed by [TOTP](https://datatracker.ietf.org/doc/html/rfc6238)/[HOTP](https://datatracker.ietf.org/doc/html/rfc4226) (commonly implemented by authenticator apps); SMS-based codes are weakest since they rely on the service provider.

 [YubiKey](https://www.yubico.com/products/) is a popular authentication token.
 It can also store cryptographic keys for encryption and authentication - see [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide).